 “[r]ed wine is a macerated wine.
 The extraction of solids from grapes clusters (specifically skins, seeds and possibly stems) accompanies the alcoholic fermentation of the juice.
 The length and intensity of maceration are adjusted according to grape variety and types of wine desired.”

 For the handful of people thinking about teinturier grapes (red grapes with red flesh), these naturally occurring wonders require skin contact to acquire tannin.
 But you’re the best kind of wine geek, thanks for being here.

 - Malolactic Fermentation

-Modern destemming machines are essentially large, perforated, horizontal cylinders which operate on a sieve principle like coin separating machines.
+Modern destemming machines are essentially large, perforated, horizontal cylinders that operate on a sieve principle like coin-separating machines.
 Holes are big enough for grapes to pass through, leaving the newly naked stems tumbling inside until they exit the tube.
-The cylinder rotates, grapes pass through the holes to be collected, and stems funnel out the end.
+The cylinder rotates, grapes pass through the holes to be collected and stems funnel out the end.

 Liberated grapes make their way to fermentation vessels (gravity or pumps help them along).
 The transit aids in the gentle crushing of the grapes, encouraging them to release their juices and mingle in the vats.

 *One moment for the obvious exception to this part of red winemaking: whole bunch fermentation.
 For much of history, the cumbersome process of destemming by hand would have made whole bunch pressing and whole bunch fermentation the time-saving choice.
 These light, aromatic, fruit-forward wines undergo a different form of fermentation (carbonic maceration), which is a topic for later.
 For now, most red wines produced go through the destemming process.